Auto Defects

 There are nearly 290 million registered cars in the US as of 2021.
 Millions of cars are purchased every year in America.
 Nearly 11 million cars were registered in Ohio in 2019.
 The sale of electric vehicles is on the rise.
 All of these vehicles have two things in common.
 The first is that cars are made with numerous moving parts.
 If just one part is defective, a driver can lose control of the vehicle, causing serious injuries or fatalities.
 The second is that car and parts manufacturers are in the best position to determine if their cars and products are safe.

 The data above, as detailed in Finance Online, shows that America’s love for cars is continuing to grow.
 Sadly, this means that number of accidents is also on the rise.
 The pandemic has not slowed down the number of accidents and their severity.
 The National Highway Traffic Safety Administration reported that more than 20,000 people died in traffic accidents in the first half of 2021.
-At Soroka & Associates, LLC, our Columbus car accident lawyers have earned a strong reputation for holding all responsible parties accountable for vehicle accidents.
+At Soroka & Associates, our Columbus car accident lawyers have earned a strong reputation for holding all responsible parties accountable for vehicle accidents.
 We file liability claims again everyone responsible – including auto parts manufacturers and suppliers.
 We represent drivers, passengers, pedestrians, and the families of loved ones killed in a car crash.

 What types of claims can be filed in auto defect accident cases in Columbus?